xBounceIT/WinOTP/README.md

 ## Configuration

-By default, the application stores its configuration and data files in the user's Documents folder:
+By default, the application stores its configuration and data files in a dedicated appdata roaming folder:
-`%USERPROFILE%\Documents\WinOTP`
+`%appdata%\Roaming\WinOTP`

 The main files are: